emmett-framework/emmett/docs/tutorial.md

 weppy --app bloggy.py run
 ```

-You will see a message telling you that server has started along with the address at which you can access it.
+and you will see a message telling you that server has started along with the address at which you can access it.

 When you head over to the server in your browser you will get a 404 page not found error because we don’t have any exposed function yet.
 But we will focus on that a little later.
 First we should create the database for the application.

 Database schema
 ---------------

 The first step in coding our application is to create the database schema.
-In bloggy we would need at least 4 tables:
+In bloggy we need at least 4 tables:

 * The users table
 * A users' groups/permission table (to allow only the admin user to write posts)
 * The posts table
 * The comments table

-Now, this sounds complicated, but actually it's not.
+Now, this might sounds complicated, but actually it's not.
 In fact, we can actually skip all the schema about users since weppy includes an authorization module that automatically creates the tables we need.
 So, how we build our schema?
-We will use the default `AuthModel` class for the users' related tables, which will create the `auth_user` table, and the `Model` class for the other tables:
+We will use the default `AuthModel` class for the users related tables, which will create the `auth_user` table, and the `Model` class for the other tables:

 ```python
 from weppy import request, session